ijl0322/battle-ship/README.md

 #The Ship

 The ship is vertically or horizontally displayed in the ocean, and is of the length 3.
+SSS

+or

+S

+S

+S

 #The Game
-The user player 5 turns in total, and is asked to enter a colum and a row to guess where the ship is.
+The player has 5 turns in total, and is asked to enter a colum and a row to guess where the ship is.

 The player wins if he/she guesses the location of the ship correctly before the end of 5 turns, and losses otherwise.